 Though we cannot predict the duration of the outcome of this crisis, what we can do is to refocus on the behaviors and processes in our control, with the effects that we can predict and measure.
 This will, as a result, lower the anxiety these uncertain times carry.

-Daria, our Coach and Nobel facilitator, provide you ways to manage overwhelming emotions in the following video and the text below:
+Daria, our Coach and Nobel facilitator, provides you with ways to manage overwhelming emotions in the following video and the text below.

 Don’t hesitate to ask for help – book a FREE call with Daria here.